 The wall sign meets the sign shape requirements as it contains a raised rectangular border and has raised individual letters.
-The projecting sign is also a rectangular shape.

 4. Colors

 Sign colors shall coordinate with the building façade to which the sign is attached.
 A combination of soft/neutral shades and dark/rich shades will best reflect the historical time period.
 No more than two colors shall be used for the sign letters.